 The Rockaway Irish, three and four generations removed from Ireland, are deeply proud of their Irish heritage.
 And it is only fitting that Irish immigrants are helping with the clean-up.

-The Emerald Guild, a New York City group of Irish building managers and superintendents, were able to mobilize quickly and distribute supplies through the Irish Center in Long Island.
+The Emerald Guild, a New York City group of Irish building managers and superintendents, was able to mobilize quickly and distribute supplies through the Irish Center in Long Island.

 Owen Rogers, from Co.
 Tyrone, who had done three consecutive weekends of clean-up work with other volunteers from the Emerald Guild when we spoke, said that the group planned to keep on working and organizing.